Abdoulaye-Thespy/Private-event/README.md

 - Upcoming and previous events are shown side by side on every single page.

-- Invitating more people to attend to an event  is only done by one click and you should be able to see it on the first lines after the given.
+- Inviting more people to attend to an event  is only done by one click and you should be able to see it on the first lines after the given.

 ## Built with